JoseLuisYanez2000/structure-verifier/README.md

         maxDecimalPlaces: 0,
         minDecimalPlaces: 0
     });
-    /////Validate a number or null that meets all conditions otherwise error (ValidationError)
+    /////Validate a number or null that meets all conditions otherwise error (VerificationError)
 ```
 ***
 ### Strings